-Thank you, God, that you shared your reflection and made people part of your image in this world.
+Thank you, God, that you shared your reflection and made us part of your image in this world.

-Thank you, God, that you reminded the world what your true reflection is like, when you sent Jesus.
+Thank you, God, that you reminded us what your true reflection is like, when you sent us Jesus.

-Thank you, God, that each of us can catch a reflection of Jesus in every person we meet.
+Thank you, God, that we can catch a reflection of Jesus in every person we meet.